 Ego - Director of Our Drama Called Life

-Ego loves its labels, those that we intimately and publicly display as ourselves - whether an American, democrat, republican, patriot, Christian, Moslem; also a father, a spouse, a professional of any sort.
+Ego loves its labels, those that we intimately and publicly display as ourselves -- whether an American, democrat, republican, patriot, Christian; also a parent, a spouse, a professional of any sort.
 These labels, when passionately carried around may parade as our very reason for living.

-So, ego is that decision maker in all our behaviors and interpretations of what's going on in our world, dictating to our automatic pilot what memories, thoughts, emotions and attitudes to apply.
-It's our guide in life - as long as we agree to be pushed around by a bunch of never questioned, never challenged rules, some of them stemming from our childhoods.
+So, ego is that decision maker in all our behaviors and interpretations of what's going on in our world, dictating what memories, thoughts, emotions and attitudes to be activated.
+It's our guide in life -- as long as we agree to be pushed around by a bunch of never questioned, never challenged rules, some of them stemming from our childhoods.

 Intelligence May Not Be a Sign of an Open Mind after All

 As I was thinking about all this, at first it came to me as a little shock when it dawned on me that intelligence does not necessarily mean an advantage, while it's basically catering to the real decision maker in our mental hierarchy.